msi-ris/Tutorials/rnaseq_cmd.md

 Next, we will navigate to *global scratch*.
 This is a special part of the MSI filesystem where you can write temporary data.
-We will use it to hold the working data that we need for the RNAseq analysis later in this tutorial.
+We will use it to hold the working data that we need for the RNASeq analysis later in this tutorial.
 The global scratch directory is called `/scratch.global`:

 ![cd]({{ "/graphics/rnaseq_cmd/cd_scratch.png" | prepend: site.baseurl }})